DolicaAkelloEgwel/gans-workshop/presentation.md

  -->

 ---
+# The GAN "Game" II

+- The game takes place for several turns (or epochs) (or iterations...)
+  - For us this can mean leaving the code running for several hours...
+- We want our detective to get smarter, because that means the criminal has more of a challenge and is forced to _get better_ at creating fake notes
+- Ideally, what will happen is that the criminal's fake notes become so convicing that the detective can't tell the difference
+---

+# So how does a program store an image?

+---
 # Lists Recap

 In the previous workshop we covered Lists in Python.
 Lists are an ordered data structure that allow us to hold a collection of items.